-We visited The Kalamazoo Civic Theatre, and were impressed with its marvelous condition!
+We visited The Kalamazoo Civic Theatre in the summer of 2007 and were impressed with its marvelous condition!

-The Side lounge – Is a versatile area used for many events, including art shows, meetings and a place for patrons of the theatre shows to hang out during intermission.
+The Side lounge is a versatile area used for many events, including art shows, meetings and as a place for theatre patrons to hang out during intermission.

-Dressing Rooms – Enough for 90 performers for a show.
+Dressing Rooms have enough room for ninety performers per show.

 Control booths for lighting and sound are at the back of the auditorium.

-The Kalamazoo Civic Theatre, is a “Civic” or community theatre, (a non-profit organization) which has grown and evolved throughout the years, offering the community opportunities to participate and enjoy the musical and dramatic elements of thespian endeavors, as well as offering internships, theatre and dance classes, and opportunities to volunteer.
+The non-profit Kalamazoo Civic Theatre has grown and evolved throughout the years, offering the community opportunities to participate and enjoy the musical and dramatic elements of thespian endeavors, as well as offering internships, theatre and dance classes, and opportunities to volunteer.

-It started as a tiny, determined group of people, including Dorothy Dalton, Norman Carver Sr., Howard Chenery, Ruth Noble, Paul Fuller, Louise Carver, and Jean Huston, the founders of this effort, beginning in the summer of 1929.
-This dedicated group of thespian enthusiasts began their theatre by offering to the community a few plays in Lincoln School auditorium.
-The community of Kalamazoo embraced their theatre, starting a long history of financial support, which hasn’t wavered for 70 years!
+This dedicated group of thespian enthusiasts began their theatre by offering the community a few plays in Lincoln School auditorium.
+The Kalamazoo community embraced their theatre, starting a long history of financial support, which hasn’t wavered for 70 years!

-The Kalamazoo Civic Theatre continued to grow, despite the depression and World War 2, bouncing forward with the flow of life and circumstances, continuing to evolve in their dramatic and musical offerings, finding ways to serve the community and also survive through tough financial times.
+The Kalamazoo Civic Theatre continued to grow, despite the Great Depression and World War 2, bouncing forward with the ever changing flow of life and circumstances, evolving in their dramatic and musical offerings, always finding ways to serve the community and survive through tough financial times.

-During World War 2, The Kalamazoo Civic Theatre toured neighboring communities as a way to reach out to people through their art of expression, to support the war effort.
+During World War 2, The Civic toured neighboring communities as a way to reach out to people with theatrical performances and to support the war effort.

-Over the years, The Kalamazoo Civic Theatre productions have won awards:
+Over the years, The Kalamazoo Civic’s productions have won awards:

-In 1983, their production of Fools won first place in State and Regional AACT/Fest competition.
-This production went to the next level of competition in the National Festival, winning second place in this National Competition.
-Not quite done, The Kalamazoo Civic Theatre was invited to perform FOOLS at an international theatre festival in England representing the United States.
+In 1983, their production of FOOLS won first place in the State and Regional AACT/Fest competition.
+Fools went to the next level of competition in the National Festival, winning second place in the National Competition.
+Not quite done, the Civic was invited to perform FOOLS at an international theatre festival in England, representing the United States.

-Productions for the 2007-2008 season included THE WIZARD OF OZ, ON GOLDEN POND, THE ODD COUPLE, AVENUE Q, THE FOURSOME, SHAKESPEARE IN HOLLYWOOD and LITTLE WOMEN (the musical.)
-Find out more by visiting kazoocivic.com.
+Some past stage productions have included THE WIZARD OF OZ, ON GOLDEN POND, THE ODD COUPLE, AVENUE Q, THE FOURSOME, SHAKESPEARE IN HOLLYWOOD and LITTLE WOMEN (the musical).

-Youth Theatre had its own season offerings: Disney’s HIGH SCHOOL MUSICAL, TALES OF A FOURTH GRADE NOTHING and HOLES for the 2007-2008 season.
+Youth Theatre has its own season offerings.
+Some past stage productions include Disney’s HIGH SCHOOL MUSICAL, TALES OF A FOURTH GRADE NOTHING and HOLES.

 HISTORY OF MANIFESTATIONS